 It's safe to say that the last year was nothing like anyone could have anticipated.
 Regardless of profession, industry vertical, marketplace, or geographic location, the rules of the game in terms of a 'business-as-usual' mentality were at best altered and, at worst, completely rewritten in the wake of the COVID-19 pandemic.
 Thought-leaders and disrupters who felt they had a good handle on the trends, movements, or developments at the beginning of the year are now in a state of perpetual evolution as the world moves and changes seemingly daily to adapt and stay relevant.

 Recruitment marketing (perhaps especially given how the pandemic has impacted the global workforce) is certainly no different.
 Whereas at the beginning of last year, recruitment teams were probably more concerned with reducing time-to-hire and expenditures, as well as, game-planning for how to attract talent in a mostly bullish global economy and marketplace, now, it's different.
 Recruitment teams are now tasked with managing and mitigating damage to employer branding due to lay-offs and furloughs and sourcing talent in a suddenly uber-competitive candidate pool.

-Given how much the state-of-play has changed in just one year, let's take a quick look at the five recruitment marketing trends and conversations for the remainder of 2021 to help recruitment teams stay up-to-date and informed on where and how talent acquisition is going through the end of the year.
+Given how much the state-of-play has changed in just one year, let's take a quick look at the five recruitment marketing trends and conversations for this year to help recruitment teams stay up-to-date and informed on where and how talent acquisition is going through the end of the year.